News

 Each student will get a topic assigned, consisting of a lead and a follow-up paper.
 The student will present the follow-up paper in a 20-minute presentation followed by a 10-minute Q&A. Afterwards we will all discuss the lead paper as a reading group.
 All students must read the lead paper and, before each session, must submit a summary with strengths and weaknesses.

-Finally, each student will write a seminar paper on the topic assigned to them, for which the two papers serve as the starting point.
+Finally, each student will write a seminar paper on the assigned topic, for which the two papers serve as the starting point.
+Special attention should be paid at fulfilling the seminar paper's objective.

 New this years: Any use of LLMs/GenAI is strictly forbidden for producing or polishing the text of the seminar papers.
 We will thoroughly investigate any suspicious text we find in the submitted manuscripts, e.g., via an oral exam in which the student is invited to explain the text.